Conduct of hostilities: general principles

 The principle of proportionality (Article 51(5) (b) API) states that a military target cannot be attacked if the risk of civilians, or civilian property, being harmed as a result of the attack is larger than the expected military advantage.

-If the target attacked is a civilian object, no discussion is needed on proportionality, as any intentional direct attack against a civilian object is a violation of IHL and very probably a war crime.
+If the target attacked is a civilian object, proportionality does not have to be assessed since any intentional direct attack against a civilian object is a violation of IHL and very probably a war crime.

 When it comes to hospitals that may have been used for military purposes, an effective warning must be given.